xd-tayde/pixi-better-scroller/README.md

 /**
  * @param elm: pixi element
  * @param scrollable?: boolean
- * tips: not scrollable element will be bottom by default, you can set zIndex to up.
+ * tips: not scrollable element will be bottom (zIndex) by default, you can set zIndex to up.
  */
 scroller.addChild(elm, scrollable?)
 ```